SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-windows.md

    <img src={useBaseUrl('img/send-data/opentelemetry-collector/windows-ui-installation-8.png')} alt="windows-ui-installation-8.png" width="550" />

-1. Wait for dasboards to be installed and for data to be ingested into Sumo Logic
+1. Wait for dashboards to be installed and for data to be ingested into Sumo Logic

    <img src={useBaseUrl('img/send-data/opentelemetry-collector/windows-ui-installation-9.png')} alt="windows-ui-installation-9.png" width="550" />